kruchkamgar/nested-data/README.md

 # README

-# create a data structure from simple associations; render recursively with a partial
+# create a n-deep data structure from simple associations; render recursively with a partial

 * System dependencies
   csv gem